idamsufiana/idamsufiana/README.md

 ### Hi there 👋
 #
 - 🔭 See my projects
-- 🌱 I’m currently learning several backend framework
+- 🌱 I’m currently learning several backend framework and leetcoding
 - 👯 I’m looking to collaborate on making stuff